 “You said you reached out to the others in Ophiuchus, right?”
 Gabrielle nodded at him in acknowledgment.
 “Mind giving us the rundown?”

 “Yeah.”
 Roberto jerked his head.
-“So, Ferris, Moraeni, and Elizabeta are doing fine.
+“So, Ferris, Moerani, and Elizabeta are doing fine.
 Ferris was worried and confused.
-Didn’t give details like you said.
+I didn’t give details like you said.
 Just told them to be cautious.”

 “And… what about Csilla?”